lingchin/Ling_Chin/README.md

 # Ling_Chin
 ## About me
-Completed a Data Science bootcamp with Lewagon.
-Continually getting better at SQL & Python, upskilled with Power BI.
+Completed a Data Science bootcamp learning to code in SQL & Python to perform Data Analysis, Machine Learning and Deep Learning.
+Also recently upskilled with Power BI.
-www.linkedin.com/in/ling-chin-1033ab1b
+www.linkedin.com/in/ling-chin